All About The Major and Minor Scales

 W-H-W-W-H-W-W

-A Minor Scale:
+Here is an example of a A Minor Scale:

 The A Minor Scale laid out on a piano showing the whole steps and half steps

-Now take a listen to the audio file below, this time with the minor scale and listen to the relationships between each of the notes, especially between those half steps:
+Take a listen to the audio file below, this time with the minor scale and listen to the relationships between each of the notes, especially between those half steps:

 The C Minor Scale laid out on a piano showing the whole steps and half steps